-Most of the existing piezometers at ARD South Dam (4 of 5) recorded stable or reduced peak pore water pressures compared to the previous monitoring period.
-PP01-06 was above the notification level for the instrument for the 2021 max reading.
+All of the existing piezometers at ARD South Dam (5 of 5) recorded stable or slightly increased pore water pressures compared to the previous monitoring period.
+PP01-05 and PP01-06 were briefly above the notification level for the instruments for the 2022 max reading.
 The current notification level is based on historic readings only and this is not a dam safety concern.
-The instrument should continue to be monitored as per the schedule in Appendix III, Table III.7.
-The new instruments installed in 2020 are being connected to an automated collection system in September 2021 and will be included in the 2022 Annual report.
+The instrument should continue to be monitored as per the schedule in Appendix III, Table III-7.
+The new instruments installed in 2020 are being monitored by an automated collection system.
+There are no previous records to compare maximum pore water pressures to previous monitoring periods.